GoToFlow AI social media content generator logo

 AI can make that workflow faster.

-Not by replacing your thinking, but by helping you turn a rough idea, link, video, article, or competitor example into a structured carousel draft you can edit and publish.
+Not by replacing your thinking, but by helping you turn a rough idea, link, video, article, or competitor example into a structured ready LinkedIn carousel you can edit and publish.

 In this guide, you’ll learn how to make a LinkedIn carousel with AI step by step: from the first idea to the final carousel structure, prompts, visual style, and publishing checklist.